 Scope and objective

-The function of the transmission system is to transport power from generating resources to distribution systems in order to serve the demand of the end-user customers.
+The function of the transmission system is to transport power from generating resources to distribution systems to serve the demand of the end-user customers.
 Reliable transmission system operation implies maintaining continuity of service at sufficient voltage levels without overloading equipment under a wide range of operating conditions.

 Virginia Electric and Power Company is commonly referred to as Dominion Energy Virginia (DEV).
-For the purpose of this document, “DEV transmission system” refers to the transmission system owned by DEV.
+In this document, “DEV transmission system” refers to the transmission system owned by DEV.
 “Transmission system” refers to networked and radial facilities within the DEV system at voltage levels of 69, 115, 138, 230, and 500 kV.
 This document provides approved criteria upon which the needs for reinforcements and enhancements to the DEV transmission system are determined.

 DEV’s transmission planning criteria ensures adherence to the transmission planning standards of the North American Electric Reliability Corporation (NERC) and those of the SERC Reliability Corporation (SERC), one of the eight regional reliability organizations (RRO) of NERC.
 Unless noted, the Criteria in this document apply to generation, transmission, and end user facilities.